-It’s hard to believe that every fourth person in Canada is a terrorist, a drug dealer, rapist or a threat to national security.
+It’s hard to believe that every fourth person in Canada is a terrorist, drug dealer or a threat to national security.
 When one considers that children and 80-year-old grandparents are included in the stat, it’s truly amazing.
 And you thought the little old lady down the street was a gossiper?

 Mike Frost lived in Ottawa.
-I interviewed him by phone when I was a reporter for 630 CHED Radio in Edmonton.
+I interviewed him by phone when I worked as a reporter for 630 CHED Radio in Edmonton.
 At the time, CHED billed itself as “Alberta’s Information Superstation.”
-When it came to radio journalism, we were the runaway leader — a powerhouse, tops in Western Canada.
+When it came to radio journalism in Western Canada, we were the runaway leader.

-Why interview a veteran spy?
+Why talk to a veteran spy?
 Because the public has a right to know how its money is being spent.
 In a word, accountability.

-Mike Frost had been interviewed by a number of reporters, including some who worked for the big American television networks.
-He once shared that he held the ‘Canadian record’ for most interviews on CBS’s investigative flagship program, 60 Minutes.
+Mike Frost had been interviewed extensively by reporters, including some who worked for the major American television networks.
+He once shared with me that he held the ‘Canadian record’ for most interviews on CBS’s investigative flagship program, 60 Minutes.

-Courtesy of YouTube, here’s a short video featuring Mike Frost in an NBC feature on the extent of electronic spying by Washington and Ottawa … https://youtu.be/WIFIH12JHIc.
+Courtesy of YouTube, here’s a short video featuring Mike Frost in an NBC feature on the extent of electronic spying by the US and Canadian governments … https://youtu.be/WIFIH12JHIc.

-The piece was done by veteran award-winning reporter Ike Seamans.
+The piece was done by award-winning reporter Ike Seamans.

-The gist of Mike Frost’s grievance about the CSE was that it was a sleazy operation … and that Canadian taxpayers were paying through the nose for snooping that was not only dirty but unlawful.
+The gist of Frost’s grievance regarding the CSE was that it was a sleaze operation … and that Canadian taxpayers were paying through the nose for snooping that was not only dirty but unlawful.

-One morning, I received an urgent call from the retired spy with a frosty message: if anything tragic ever happened to him, he said, it was no accident.
-Here’s how the agent put it: if his body was discovered in his car in the Rideau Canal, it was not suicide, nor an accident.
-The man felt strongly that someone was out to kill him.
+One morning, I received a high priority email from the retired spy with a frosty message: if anything tragic ever happened to him [ie a sudden, unexpected death], it was no accident.
+Here’s how Frost put it: if his body was discovered in his car at the bottom of the Rideau Canal, it was not suicide nor an accident.

-Frost asked that I keep a record of his call and that I do a story on it if he suddenly perished.
+He asked that I keep a record of his email and that I do a story on it if he suddenly perished.
 I said, “Sure thing.”

 We then talked about his email.
-The reason for it, he said, was that he had just received a phone call from an unidentified man whose voice he recognized as a former co-worker at CSE.
-The man had a warning.
-“You’re going to have an accident, Mike … you’re going to have an accident.”
+The reason for it, he said, was that he’d just received a phone call from a man whose voice he recognized as a former co-worker at CSE.
+The caller warned, “You’re going to have an accident, Mike … you’re going to have an accident.”
 Click.
 End of call.

-Mike Frost was well aware that he wasn’t popular at the Communication Security Establishment.
-After reading his book, I could understand.
+Mike Frost was well aware he was not liked at the Communication Security Establishment.
+After reading his book, I understood.
 He was a big-time whistle-blower.

-It was high time for the retired spy to get out of Dodge.
+It was time for agent Frost to get out of Dodge.

-Not long after the death threat, Mike Frost and his wife were on the move to another part of the country.
-They packed their bags, loaded up a moving truck and pulled out of the nation’s capital … to live a quiet life … in New Brunswick.
+Not long after the threat, Mike Frost and his wife were on the move to another part of the country.
+They packed their bags and pulled out of the nation’s capital to live a quiet life in New Brunswick.

 Agent Frost Informed About the Suspicious House

-Lennarson had pointed out — rightfully so — that the Communication Security Establishment would be monitoring Frost’s emails and phone calls.
+Lennarson had pointed out — rightfully so — that the CSE would certainly monitor Frost’s emails and phone calls.

-I told Frost that I looked forward to meeting him.
-But the heart of my email was that I wanted to know if Frost could identify an agent working in a surveillance house kitty-corner to mine.
-I said I had a photo of the suspect which I’d show him when we met.
+I told Frost that I looked forward to meeting him — and was wondering if he could possibly identify an agent working in a surveillance house that was kitty-corner to mine.
+I advised that I had a photo of the suspect which I would show him when we met.
 Perhaps he knew the guy.

 In fact, I had NO such photo, although I now wish I had.
-I planted the misinformation to see if Frost’s communication was monitored.
+I planted the misinformation in my email to see if Frost’s communication was monitored.

 It sure as hell was.
 Lennarson was right again.

 The day after I sent the email, the wife of my mysterious neighbour appeared on her deck holding a watering can.
 She was about to tend to her plants.
-When she noticed me standing on my deck, she didn’t flee like hubby had.
-However, she did something I hadn’t seen her do before: she sprinted across the deck, bending her head down so I couldn’t see her face.
+When she noticed me, she didn’t flee [like hubby had].
+However, she did something I hadn’t seen her do before: bend her head down so I couldn’t see her face as she sprinted across the deck.

 And I thought the Kardashians were weird.

-That same day, Mike Frost’s doorbell rang … he opened the door and there stood a man from CSIS, Canada’s best-known intelligence agency — and he wasn’t peddling Avon products or the Watchtower.
+That same day, Mike Frost’s doorbell rang … he opened the door and there stood a man from CSIS, Canada’s best-known spy agency.
 The stranger ordered Frost to immediately end his relationship with reporter Byron Christopher.

-What did agent do?
-Mike Frost complied.
-He fired an urgent email my way, saying we could no longer communicate.
+Frost then fired an urgent email my way, saying we could no longer communicate.
 So much for the editing assignment.
-And just like that, a good working relationship vanished.
+And just like that, what I thought was a good relationship just vanished.
 Poof.

-Given the sharp tone of Frost’s email, it was probably written for CSIS’ benefit as well.
-And put it this way, he didn’t have to ‘cc’ them.
+Given the sharp tone of Frost’s email, it was probably written for both my benefit and CSIS’.

 The very next day, a large moving truck pulled up to the ‘spy house.’
 I watched as workers removed furniture and other belongings.